mattias-p/linky/README.md

 ---------------

 Local links are resolved to readable ordinary files and directories in the local filesystem.
-HTTP(S) links are resolved to 200-responses, optionally following redirects.
+HTTP(S) links are resolved using GET requests to 200-responses, optionally following redirects.

 For links with fragments the target documents are read, as opposed to just being checked for existence.
 For HTTP(S) links fragments are resolved to HTML anchors.
 For local links fragments are resolved to Markdown headings.

-HTTP(S) links with fragments are always resolved using GET requests.
-HTTP(S) links without fragments are resolved using HEAD requests, possibly followed up by a GET request for 405 responses allowing it.
+When one or more prefixes are provided and an HTTP(S) link fragment cannot be resolved, resolution is attempted using the frgment prefixed by each of the provided prefixes.

 License